lluisfranco/LluisFrancoBlog/content/posts/Awarded MVP of the year.md

 > “Congratulations on being awarded C# MVP of the Year based on your contributions in 2011!”

-WOW!
 That’s amazing, and sincerely, totally unexpected

+And I've no idea what this means but it sounds great xD

-For the last 9 years Ive been awarded as a [Microsoft MVP](http://mvp.support.microsoft.com/) and believe me, that’s something very important for me.
-Maybe not for being recognized as an "expert" because it is hard to use that word while there are so damn good people out there, but because they recognize the work of helping the community.
+For the last 9 years I have been awarded a Microsoft MVP, and believe me, that’s something very important for me.
+Maybe not for being recognized as an ‘expert’ (it is hard to use that word while there are so damn good people out there), but because they recognize the work of helping the community.

-So now, in a private survey all the C# MVPs around the world and the product team have decided to recognize my contributions with the "C# MVP of the year" award, whatever that means.
+So now, in a private survey all the C# MVPs around the world and the product team have decided to recognize my contributions with the ‘C# MVP of the year’ award, whatever that means.

 On the next March 2nd there will be an honorary dinner sponsored by S. Somasegar (“Soma”), Senior Vice President of the Developer Division at Microsoft, with other executives and community leads in the division.
 Unfortunately, I won’t be able to attend because I come back from Seattle the same day in the morning.
 Nevertheless I promise you while I am in Seattle I’ll try to have a beer with some of these guys.